top of page

 Jim Dandy’s Drive-In – Maywood Park

 Step back in time at Jim Dandy’s, a retro drive-in with over 100 milkshake flavors and hearty American classics.
-With nostalgic decor and unbeatable prices, it’s a Portland staple that captures the spirit of old-school diners.
+With nostalgic decor and unbeatable prices, it’s a Portland restaurant that captures the spirit of old-school diners.

 Fire on the Mountain Buffalo Wings – Overlook, Kerns, & Cully